 From 1700s early pioneers to the reign of "King Cotton" and modern-day Civil Rights Movement, the Cotton Junction Trail's 98 stops couples the region's legacy with entertainment avenues and destinations.

 West Tennessee has widely contributed to a global music heritage—a pioneer of soul, blues, gospel, rock'n'roll, rock-a-billy, and country music, the region bred a galaxy of stars, including Elvis, Johnny Cash and Jerry Lee Lewis.
-And with a music heritage as rich as this trail's Delta soil, the Cotton Junction route relives music's biggest moments through the Memphis Rock n Soul Museum, Sun Studio and the The Southern Legends of Music Museum at the Carnegie in Jackson among others.
+And with a music heritage as rich as this trail's Delta soil, the Cotton Junction route relives music's biggest moments through the Memphis Rock n Soul Museum, Sun Studio and the The Legends of Tennessee Music Museum in Jackson among others.

 Complement the tunes with a barbecue pit stop and Gus's fried chicken snack.
 The trail features more than a dozen dining options, distinct in flavor and unique in style.